 Though honestly, the meat protein rating for this food would be even lower, because pretty much all of the protein is coming from the corn and soy beans and not from meat products, unfortunately.

 If you want to feed your pup a healthier diet, then look for a dog food which is much lower in carbohydrates and much higher in high-quality meat proteins like chicken, salmon, duck, or turkey.
+If you’re on a budget, then we can recommend Halo brand dog food.
+It’s one of our favorite brands here, because they use high-quality whole meats but are still affordable.

 Pedigree Company History